Dhrumil1808/Illumio/README.md

 # Refinements

-If I would have more time, I would have implemednted design pattern like Proxy design pattern in order to make the code more readable and more efficient.
+If I would have more time, I would have implemented design patterns in order to make the code more readable and more efficient.